AviBhatt2008/constraint/README.md

-# constraint
+# angryBirdsStage2.5
-a constraint is between the bird and a log
+Angry Birds stage 2.5 with Class Inheritance and Images